DiligentGraphics/DiligentSamples/Tutorials/Tutorial24_VRS/readme.md

 ![](mtl_vrs.png)
 4. A rasterization rate map is an immutable object and can't be updated.
 A new object has to be created to use different rates.
 5. Rendering with VRS enabled is performed to a reduced-resolution texture.
+6. When rendering to an intermediate render target, viewport coordinates must be defined in final resolution.
-6. A special resolve pass is required to upscale this texture to the full resolution.
+7. A special resolve pass is required to upscale this texture to the full resolution.

 The code snippet below shows how a resolve pass may be implemented in Metal: